Oval track racing

-Oval track racing is a form of closed-circuit motorsport that is contested on an oval-shaped race track.
+Oval track racing is a form of motorsport that is contested on an oval-shaped race track.
 An oval track differs from a road course in that the layout resembles an oval with turns in only one direction, and the direction of traffic is almost universally counter-clockwise.
 Oval tracks are dedicated motorsport circuits, used predominantly in the United States.
 They often have banked turns and some, despite the name, are not precisely oval, and the shape of the track can vary.

 Major forms of oval track racing include stock car racing, open-wheel racing, sprint car racing, modified car racing, midget car racing and dirt track motorcycles.

 Oval track racing is the predominant form of auto racing in the United States.
 According to the 2013 National Speedway Directory, the total number of oval tracks, drag strips and road courses in the United States is 1,262, with 901 of those being oval tracks and 683 of those being dirt tracks.
 Among the most famous oval tracks in North America are the Indianapolis Motor Speedway, Daytona International Speedway and Talladega Superspeedway.

 Oval racing

+History

+While bicycle racing on oval-shaped tracks predates by several decades the automobile racing of this form, the earliest oval track auto racing may have taken place in the United States around the turn of the twentieth century, with distance endurance trials from oval tracks making news in 1905, documenting a 52-second mile for example, and with a 1911 news report in Grand Rapids, Michigan warning would-be spectators of the dangers of uncontrolled wrecks.